MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 ```

 Note that the syntax of MIDL 3.0 is specifically and solely designed for *declaring* types.
 You'll use a different programming language to *implement* those types.
 To use MIDL 3.0, you'll need Windows SDK version 10.0.17134.0 (Windows 10, version 1803) (`midl.exe` version 8.01.0622 or later, used with the `/winrt` switch).

+## Use cases for MIDL 3.0
+Interface Definition Language (IDL) began with the Distributed Computing Environment/Remote Procedure Calls (DCE/RPC) system.
+The original [MIDL 1.0](https://msdn.microsoft.com/library/windows/desktop/aa367091) is DCE/RPC IDL with enhancements for declaring COM interfaces and coclasses.
+An updated 2.0 syntax was then developed within Microsoft to declare Windows Runtime APIs for the Windows platform.
+MIDL 3.0 is a much simpler and more modern syntax, whose purpose is to declare Windows Runtime APIs.
+And you can use it in your projects, particularly to declare [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/index) runtime classes.

 ## Declaration structure, and calling midl.exe from the command line
 The key organizational concepts in a MIDL 3.0 declaration are namespaces, types, and members.
 A MIDL 3.0 source file (an `.idl` file) contains at least one namespace, inside which are types and/or subordinate namespaces.
 Each type contains zero or more members.